AaravMonga/LumiereProject/README.md

 # LumiereProject

-Research project using applied data science.
+Research project using applied computer & data science.

 This package uses Keras as framework which provides a high-level neural networks API developed with a focus on enabling fast experimentation.